 This underground wonder is transformed into a holiday light spectacular.
 Enjoy a 30-minute ride through 17 miles of passageways.
 More than 850 lit characters with 3,000,000 points of light, it’s the only underground light show of its kind!

 Charlestown, Indiana “Christmas City”

 Charlestown is aglow with lights.
-Groups will enjoy a spectacular animated light show set to music on the city square, the 50’ Christmas Tree and lights on every corner.
+Groups will enjoy a spectacular animated light show set to music on the city square, the 50’ Christmas Tree, and lights on every corner.
 Take a trip on the Charlestown Express Choo-Choo Train while enjoying hot cocoa and carols.

 Churchill Downs / Kentucky Derby Museum & Reindeer Games

 Witness the magical transformation of racehorses into racing reindeer!
-Package includes all elements of “Off To The Races,” a mock racing event that teaches participants the tips and tricks of waging and handicapping.
+The package includes all elements of “Off To The Races,” a mock racing event that teaches participants the tips and tricks of waging and handicapping.
 Each guest will receive a race program, $5,000 worth of “Horsey Bucks” and reindeer antlers for luck.
 It’s a Ho-Ho-Ho lot of fun!

 Hoosier History Tour